openthread/ot-ns/cli/README.md

 ```

 Simulate for a specified time in seconds or indefinitely (duration=`ever`).
 It is required in `-autogo=false` mode to advance the simulation.
 In `-autogo=true` mode, it can be optionally used to advance the simulation quickly by the given time.
 For example, in a paused simulation to quickly advance 64 us, 1 ms, 10 seconds, or an hour.
 The optional `speed` argument can be given to do the simulation at that speed e.g. to see the animations and log output better.
 The `duration` argument can optionally end with a time unit suffix: `us`, `ms`, `s`, `m`, or `h`.

+In `-realtime` mode this command is not available and will always return an error.

 ```bash
 > go 1